brennan-thomas/lift-risk/Milestones_Timeline_Effort.md

 **Milestone:** Preprocessing
 * Deliverable: A python implementation of a preprocessing pipeline, able to consume saved training/testing data for use in the machine learning models
-* Expected Completion: Oct 31st 2020
+* Expected Completion: Oct 26th 2020

 **Milestone:** Lift Detection
 * Deliverable: A python implementation of a machine learning model capable of detecting if a lift occurred in a segment of accelerometer data received from the preprocessing pipeline
-* Expected Completion: Nov 31st 2020
+* Expected Completion: Dec 1st 2020

 **Milestone:** Lift Classification
 * Deliverable: A python implementation of a machine learning model capable of classifying the risk level of a segment of accelerometer data received from the preprocessing pipeline
-* Expected Completion: Dec 31st 2020
+* Expected Completion: Jan 5th 2021

 **Milestone:** Refinement
 * Deliverable: Modifications to previous pipelines, models, and processes based on knowledge of how well they perform together and what can be improved.